Every Member is a Minister

 WORSHIP & MUSIC MINISTRY

-- Suzanne Rolfe, Chairperson, Board of Music & Worship
+- Sylvia Merritt, Chairperson, Board of Music & Worship

 Altar Guild – Prepare altar, set up and clean up for Communion, set up for Baptisms, fill candles with oil weekly, polish silver, place paraments and banners in the chancel area, wash & iron altar linens, take altar flowers down.
 It is a holy privilege to serve the Lord and serving on the Altar Guild is a special way to serve God and the people of the church.
 Women and men alike are invited to help prepare the worship space each week.
 An Altar Guild workshop helps those serving to understand their role in the weekly worship.
 If you would like to serve, please speak with Sue.